code-and-effect/codeandeffect.com/pages/solutions/association-websites.md

 ---
 layout: page
 title: "Association Websites"
-titletext: "Good looking and easy to update websites"
+titletext: "Good looking and easy to update"
 permalink: "/association-websites/"
-description: "TODO"
+description: "Communicate with members and the public with a professional, easy-to-update website."
 bullets:
   - "Professionally communicate information to the public and your membership"
   - "Easy to update and maintain"